 the RSNE in the Beacon frame of the AP corresponding to the current link indicates OCVC.

-If the AP MLD accepts link addition for one or more links, it shall include in the Link Reconfiguration Response frame a Basic Multi-Link element that includes one Per-STA Profile subelement for each AP operating on the link that is accepted by the AP MLD for addition to the ML setup of the non-AP MLD.
+If the AP MLD accepts link addition for one or more links, it shall include in the Link Reconfiguration Response frame a Basic Multi-Link element that includes one Per-STA Profile subelement for each AP operating on the link that is accepted by the AP MLD for addition to the setup links of the non-AP MLD.
 The Basic Multi-Link element shall not include any other Per-STA Profile subelements.
 For each Per-STA Profile subelement included in the Basic Multi-Link element, the Complete Profile subfield in the STA Control field shall be set to 1, and the STA Profile field corresponding to that AP shall be complete and consists of all the elements and fields that would be included in the STA Profile field for that AP in a Reassociation Response frame that includes the corresponding AP as a reported AP in the Basic Multi-Link element as defined in 35.3.3.3 (Advertisement of complete or partial per-link information) and 35.3.3.4 (Fields and elements not carried in a per-STA profile), except no inheritance is applied and all the applicable elements and fields are included in the STA Profile field itself.

 If the AP MLD rejects an add link request for a Link ID, it shall set the corresponding Status subfield in the Reconfiguration Status Duple subfield to indicate an appropriate rejection status code as per Table 9-80 (Status codes).